Codein-Labs/ibexa-seo-toolkit/docs/USAGE.md

-# Using eZ Platform SEO Toolkit
+# Using Ibexa SEO Toolkit

-Unlike a wordpress plugin such as Yoast, eZ Platform SEO Toolkit allows developper configuration to match specific customer needs.
+Unlike a wordpress plugin such as Yoast, Ibexa SEO Toolkit allows developper configuration to match specific customer needs.

 ## Analysis